Toalaah/dotfiles/readme.md

   - stow
   - git
   - curl
-- Additionally, if you want to install the nvim configuration, you will require:
+- Additionally, if you wish to ***bootstrap** the nvim configuration, you will require (only recommended for / tested on a clean system with no existing nvim-config):
   - unzip
   - npm
   - rg